Real Witches Tell Us How They're Celebrating Halloween

 They connect with ancestors

-"I light a candle to honor [ancestors] and leave out candy or libations that they enjoyed," says astrologer Lisa Stardust.
-She says that unlike Halloween, she's not trying to scare away their spirits, but to honor them.
+"I light a candle to honour [ancestors] and leave out candy or libations that they enjoyed," says astrologer Lisa Stardust.
+She says that unlike Halloween, she's not trying to scare away their spirits, but to honour them.

 Some witches speak with these spirits.
 "An Ouija board is a standard tool to speak with those crossed over," notes Mysticalcraft Arriana.
 "Mediation and connecting to those in our hearts is another way to connect.
 Or you can cast a circle and ask for your Deity's help," she says, explaining that each witch has deity they feel close to, that they can reach out to for help and guidance in life.